Learn to Lead in

 Gain hands-on training with world-class researchers and become a leader of tomorrow.
 Animal and Rangeland Sciences are essential to the social and economic development of Oregon, the nation, and the world.
-Explore our degree options below to unlock a career that helps make tomorrow better.

 Learn about production methods involved in the care and management of companion animals, livestock, and poultry.
 These facets address the production of meat, dairy, eggs, wool, and animal services such as companionship, work, and recreation.